 We invited each person to explore our object and archive collections, choose an item to represent them and change the narrative of those objects for the future.

-After we spoke with Dr Mya-Rose Craig last week, join us below as we hear from Dawood Qureshi.
-Learn about Dawood’s experiences of the English countryside, their fantastic passion for conservation, and their commitment to including people and nature together in conversations about caring for the natural world.
+After we spoke with Dr Mya-Rose Craig last week, join us below as we hear from Jasmine Qureshi.
+Learn about Jasmine’s experiences of the English countryside, their fantastic passion for conservation, and their commitment to including people and nature together in conversations about caring for the natural world.

-Dawood Qureshi is a Marine Biology BSc student at Portsmouth University.
+Jasmine Isa Qureshi is a Marine Biology BSc student at Portsmouth University.
 They are a writer, freelance journalist, photographer, wildlife film-maker, artist, activist, conservationist, and podcaster.
-In early 2021, as part of their role as Ambassador for the Bumblebee Conservation Trust, Dawood was involved in the ‘Reintroduction and Rewilding Summit 2021 – The Short Haired Bumblebee: First 12 Years’.
+In early 2021, as part of their role as Ambassador for the Bumblebee Conservation Trust, Jasmine was involved in the ‘Reintroduction and Rewilding Summit 2021 – The Short Haired Bumblebee: First 12 Years’.
 They have written for organisations such as The Beaver Trust, A Focus On Nature, The Wildlife Trusts, and many blogs and sites.